rutrum/stringcase.org/content/definition/character.md

 * Lowercase Latin alphabet (0x61-0x7A)
 * Symbols, everything else

-In unicode terminology, we are going to consider only characters from the Basic Latin block.
+In unicode terminology, we are going to consider only characters from the Basic Latin block. [^1]

-todo: make this a footnote/reference?
-Reference: C0 character code table: https://www.unicode.org/charts/PDF/U0000.pdf

 ## Letter Case

-The unicode standard 16.0 describes a case as follows.
+The unicode standard 16.0.0 describes a case as follows. [^2]

 > Case is a normative property of characters in certain alphabets whereby characters
 > are considered to be variants of a single letter.